Luis Pedro (footballer, born 1992): Leonidas, Tsarsko Selo and ASWH

 From 2018 to 2020, Pedro played for Hoofdklasse-side RKSV Leonidas of Rotterdam.
 During the 2020–21 season, he played for Tsarsko Selo Sofia, resulting in 21 caps in the Bulgarian First League.

 A 2022 trial with Derde Divisie-side SteDoCo did not lead to a contract.
 In late 2022, Pedro started training at trailing Derde Divisie club ASWH, culminating in a contract from January to June 2023.
+It was renewed for 2023–24 season.
+In 2023–24, Pedro won a section championship and 3 trimester championships with ASWH.